An inflection point where you push your organization through a barrier to scale

 You need money to pay them a good salary.
 Many social businesses are so small that they can’t attract serious capital.
 They can’t grow because they can’t hire people to grow them.
 Some are tapping into opportunities that are out there.

 But outside investments place a lot of burdens on a company, especially when the investor wants to see speed, reporting, the talent / people strategy and how robustly and competently it will evolve over time.
 That brings a whole other level of complexity that they are not ready for yet.
 The role of capital in your growth and the chicken and egg between the two is the red thread throughout.
+Women on Wings experts sometimes give workshops on investment readiness, preparing a founder for pitching when there is the need.

 Rosalie has been a Women on Wings expert since 2013.
 She coaches early-stage startups for McKinsey & Company management consulting.
 She helps companies improve their execution and operations when they are underperforming.